phyletica/ecoevolity/docs-source/source/phycoeval/background.rst

 When shared and/or multifurcating divergences were common in the system we want to study, such tree models are over-parameterized as :ref:`illustrated in the figure below <true_v_current_tree_model>`.
-**What is even worse, by assuming all divergences are independent and bifurcating, current phylogenetic methods do not allow us to test for patterns of shared or multifurcating divergences predicted by processes of diversification that are of interest across the life sciences**.
+More importantly, **by assuming all divergences are independent and bifurcating, current phylogenetic methods do not allow us to test for patterns of shared or multifurcating divergences predicted by processes of diversification that are of interest across the life sciences**.